AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ## Introduction

-Most of the time, simply testing your smart contract isn't enough.
-To manipulate the state of the Aztec blockchain, as well as test for specific reverts and events, the sandbox is shipped with a set of cheatcodes.
+To help with testing, the sandbox is shipped with a set of cheatcodes.

 Cheatcodes allow you to change the time of the L2 block, load certain state or more easily manipulate L1 instead of having to write dedicated RPC calls to anvil.